• Skip to primary navigation

 Notes

 Allow your butter to come to room temperature for 1-2 hours before making this recipe.
-You want the butter soft so it blends into the dough evenly.
+You want the butter to be soft, so it blends into the dough evenly.
 To soften butter more quickly, cut it into small pieces or grate it with a cheese grater and let it sit on your counter for 15-30 minutes.
 The larger surface area will enable it to soften more quickly.

-To make the cookie dough dairy free, be sure to use dairy-free butter, dairy-free milk (soy, almond or cashew milk) and dairy-free chocolate chips.
+To make the cookie dough dairy-free, use dairy-free butter, dairy-free milk (soy, almond, or cashew milk), and dairy-free chocolate chips.

 Nutrition